 Bit Name Value Information

 0 EncoderSupplyError 0 No error

 1 Encoder supply error

 1 Reserved -

 2 VssCheckError 0 No error

-1 Vss error on the Sin/Cos track
+1 Vss error on Sin/Cos track

 3 PositionError 0 No error

 1 Position error

-4 HfComError 0 No error
+4 EnDatComError 0 No error

-1 HIPERFACE communication error
+1 EnDat communication error

-5 HfRefWarning 0 No warning
+5 EnDatPosError 0 Error detection disabled

-1 HIPERFACE reference warning

-6 - 7 Reserved -

-9.6.1.3 Acknowledge error messages

-Name:
+1 Error detection enabled

+6 EnDatParSetError 0 Error detection disabled

+1 Error detection enabled

+7 EnDatRefWarning 0 Warning disabled

+1 Warning enabled

+11.6.1.3 Acknowledging errors and warnings

-AckErrorInfo
+Name: AckErrorInfo

-AckEncoderSupplyError

-AckVssCheckError

-AckPositionError

-AckHfComError

-AckHfRefWarning
+AckEncoderSupplyError AckVssCheckError AckPositionError AckEnDatComError AckEnDatPosError AckEnDatParSetError AckEnDatRefWarning

-This register is used to acknowledge an error or warning message that occurred in the "Show error messages" on page 12 register.
-For the meaning of individual error messages, see register "Enabling/disabling error messages" on page 11.
+This register is used to acknowledge an error message that occurred in the "Status of errors and warnings" on page 11 register.
+For a description of errors, see "Configuring errors and warnings" on page 10.

 Bit Name Value Information

 0 AckEncoderSupplyError 0 No error acknowledgment

 1 Error acknowledgment

 1 Reserved -

 2 AckVssCheckError 0 No error acknowledgment

 1 Error acknowledgment

 3 AckPositionError 0 No error acknowledgment

 1 Error acknowledgment

-4 AckHfComError 0 No error acknowledgment
+4 AckEnDatComError 0 No error acknowledgment

 1 Error acknowledgment

-5 AckHfRefWarning 0 No acknowledgment
+5 AckEnDatPosError 0 No error acknowledgment

+1 Error acknowledgment

+6 AckEnDatParSetError 0 No error acknowledgment

+1 Error acknowledgment

+7 AckEnDatRefWarning 0 No acknowledgment

 1 Acknowledgment

-6 - 7 Reserved -

-9.6.2 HIPERFACE-based diagnostics
+11.6.2 EnDat-based diagnostics

-Memory areas are provided in the HIPERFACE standard for error diagnostics.
-Error management has been adjusted in order to use error detection in accordance with the HIPERFACE standard.
-An additional register has been implemented in the module to provide this area in the encoder's memory.
-This error memory is mirrored in the module's registers and can be interpreted by the user.
+Memory areas are provided in the EnDat standard for error handling.
+Error management was tailored to utilize error detection according to the EnDat standard.
+Additional registers were implemented in the module which prepare these areas in the encoder memory.

+The module allows access to all previously defined memory areas for error handling.
+The memory areas are mirrored in the module registers and can be interpreted by the user.

 Detailed information regarding the errors that can be detected in this way can be found in the encoder's manual.

-9.6.2.1 HfErrorCode
+11.6.2.1 EnDat errors